Pull Request Template

 ---|---|---|

-title | Preset title of the PR | Use double quotes if it contains Chinese |
+titile | PR preset title | Use double quotes if containing Chinese |

-labels | Labels for the PR, supports multiple | Multiple labels need to use brackets; if there are non-existent labels, the label will not be displayed when creating a PR |
+labels | PR labels, supports multiple | Use square brackets for multiple, the label will not be displayed when creating a PR if it does not exist |